ABOUT THE CAMPAIGN

 Gift planning through trusts and estates is a powerful means to leave a perpetual legacy to Vassar.
 These deferred gifts can be for unrestricted support to the College, for faculty support, student support, or a number of other areas of interest.

-For further information, contact Alexas Orcutt at alorcutt@vassar.edu or (845) 437-7773.
+For further information, visit our gift planning website or contact Alexas Orcutt at alorcutt@vassar.edu or (845) 437-7773.

 Campaign LEADERSHIP